 The Assisted Living Waiver program is available for low-income seniors to receive subsidized care at approved Residential Care Facilities or Public Subsidized Housing.
 In order to be eligible for the program, you must be enrolled in Medi-Cal and having care needs on the level of a skilled nursing facility.
 While the applicant pays for room and board, Medi-Cal covers the services provided at the facility.
 Applicants will then be assessed by a registered nurse from a Care Coordination Agency.

-Medicare is a federal medical insurance program that covers Americans citizens or permanent residents over 64, with disabilities, or with end stage renal disease.
+Medicare is a federal medical insurance program that covers American citizens or permanent residents over 64, with disabilities, or with end-stage renal disease.
 It consists of four parts.

 Medicare Part B covers outpatient care, medical supplies, preventative care, various therapies, durable medical equipment, and doctor’s services.